 Rating: 4.8/5 (Excellent)

-Best suited for: The RSi 2 irons are recommended for lower handicaps with a lower-than-desired ball flight, but there’s something in them for higher handicaps as well — namely, an impressive amount of forgiveness.
+The RSi 2 irons are recommended for lower handicaps with a low ball flight, but there’s something in them for higher handicaps as well, namely an impressive amount of forgiveness.

 Want a high-resolution look at the RSi 2 irons?
 Click on the composite image at the top of the page and navigate the photos on the left-hand side of the screen.

 What are the reviews like?

 Overall reception for the RSi 2 has been extremely positive, with a 4.9/5 rating on Global Golf, 4.9/5 customer rating on Amazon, 4.6/5 rating (92% recommended) on the TaylorMade website, and a 4.8/5 (100% recommended) on the DSG website.

 What People Like

 - has a surprising ability to maintain characteristics of a good player iron (for example, excellent feedback and feel) and still be long and highly forgiving